frink-okn/graph-descriptions/biobricks-ice-kg/classes/Cheminf000000.md

     - range: cheminf_000446
   rdfs_label:
     name: rdfs_label
-    description: TODO -- tell the world what this slot (predicate) describes.
+    description: No slot description provided
     todos:
     - TODO -- Todos for this slot go here
     - or you can delete the todos